Financial Protection in Islamic Divorce in Practice

 Mahr (dowry) settlement.
 The mahr agreed upon at marriage is the wife's absolute right.
 If deferred mahr remains unpaid, it becomes immediately due upon divorce.
 A deferred mahr of $25,000 must be paid in full regardless of the husband's financial situation.
 This obligation takes priority over other financial divisions.

 The mahr is the wife's personal property.
-It is not subject to division.
-It is not offset against other assets.
-It is not negotiable downward without the wife's genuine, uncoerced consent.
+Not subject to division.
+Not offset against other assets.
+Not negotiable downward without the wife's genuine, uncoerced consent.
 Families that treated deferred mahr as symbolic rather than contractual face unexpected obligations at divorce.

 Iddah maintenance.
 The husband must provide full financial maintenance during the iddah period (approximately three months for a non-pregnant divorcee, until delivery for a pregnant divorcee).
 Maintenance includes housing, food, clothing, and medical care at the standard the wife experienced during marriage.

 Child support (nafaqah).
 The father bears financial responsibility for children's maintenance regardless of custody arrangement.
-This includes housing, food, education, medical care, and clothing.
+Housing, food, education, medical care, and clothing.
 The obligation continues until daughters marry and sons reach financial independence.

-Islamic child support is not calculated by formula like secular systems.
+Islamic child support is not calculated by formula.
 It is based on the father's capacity and the children's reasonable needs.
-A father earning $120,000 annually with two children carries a substantial ongoing obligation that may exceed secular court calculations.

 No automatic asset splitting.
 Islamic law does not automatically divide marital assets 50/50.
 Each spouse retains their personal property.
 Assets purchased with the husband's income are his.
 Assets purchased with the wife's income or mahr are hers.
 Jointly purchased assets require negotiated division.